malov/labyrinth/README.md

  ## Usage
  Application can be run through SBT shell, or as a standalone JAR file.
 It takes one parameter, starting URL:
  `java -jar <jar> <url>`

+ ## Unfinished business
+ Most annoying problem I didn't find good solution for: program builds site map iteractively, follwoing each links in a separate GET request, which is slow.
+It potentiall be faster to follow links on each page in parallel, however, program has to take into consideration links which has been followed previously (because there are lots of pages which are pointed from multipel pages on the site - all which are in the footer of the main page).
+In case of parallel processing, they collide, and result becoming messy and difficult to understand.
+Potential solution would be to build a cache of visited links, and let each page builder query this cache before following link.